wheatdog/dsa/README.md

 # Data Structure and Algorithm

-## Intro
+## Description

 This is my homework archive of DSA 2015 Spring in NTU.
-Every assignment contains two part, code and hand-writing.
+Every assignment contains two part, coding and written.

 ## Related Websites